 - Do not cook, drink, or make baby formula with water from the hot water faucet.
 Hot water dissolves more lead than cold water.
 If you need hot water, heat cold water from the tap or the refrigerator.

 - Always use cold water for cooking or drinking.
 If the water has not been used for six or more hours, let the cold water run for a couple of minutes or until there is a temperature change.

 - Let your water run before using it.
 If you have a lead service line, let the water run for 3-5 minutes or use a filter.
 If you do not have a lead service line, let the water run for 30-60 seconds.
 The more time water hsa been sitting in your home's pipes, the more lead it may contain.

-Many folk remedies contain lead and should not be used.
-Please talk to your doctor if you are using any of the following folk remedies that may contain lead:
+Some traditional or cultural medicine and cosmetics contain lead and should not be used.
+They are often found in items purchased from outside of the United States.
+Please talk to your doctor if you are using any of the following remedies or cosmetics that may contain lead: